-Counselling Psychology Review is the Division of Counselling Psychology’s peer-reviewed research publication, bringing together high quality research pertinent to the work of counselling psychologists.
+The Counselling Psychology Review is the Division of Counselling Psychology’s peer-reviewed research publication, bringing together high quality research pertinent to the work of counselling psychologists.

-It primarily focuses upon work being undertaken in the UK but it is also likely to be of interest to international colleagues and those in related therapeutic disciplines.
+It primarily focuses upon work being undertaken in the UK, but it is also likely to be of interest to international colleagues and those in related therapeutic disciplines.

-- papers reporting original empirical investigations (qualitative, quantitative or mixed methods);
+- Papers reporting original empirical investigations (qualitative, quantitative or mixed methods);

-- case studies, provided these are presented within a research frame;
+- Case studies, provided these are presented within a research frame;

-- systematic review articles;
+- Systematic review articles;

-For more information about the peer review process for this publication please contact the Editor-in-Chief at [email protected]
+- Methodological papers relating to the work of counselling psychologists.
+For more information about the peer review process contact [email protected]

 Scheduled publication frequency: